marest94/example/README.md

 ```
 command and it will provide you with the current version number.

+2. **Angular-CLI (Command Line Interface)**

-2. Next, we need to install the Angular-CLI.
+Next, we need to install the Angular-CLI.
 This tool allows you to create Angular projects as well as help you with various development tasks.
 At the console, type:
 ```sh
 > npm install -g @angular/cli